Check out my original post on why I decided to start writing about "Sales Principles."

 I’ve heard many definitions of what is sales, but Mark Cuban put it best, “Selling is not convincing.
 Selling is helping.”

-It is unfortunate that “sales” is often associated negatively.
+It is unfortunate that “sales” are often associated negatively.
 I’ll admit sales rightfully gets a bad rap, and there are many bad salespeople out there.
 We have all experienced a tricky or pushy salesperson.
 You feel horrible and used.

-Have you seen Broiler Room, Glengarry Glen Ross, Wolf of Wall Street and so on?
+Have you seen Broiler Room, Glengarry Glen Ross, Wolf of Wall Street, and so on?
 Slick hair, thousand-dollar suit.
 Excuse me while I clutch my wallet.

 These experiences lead people to be cautious when buying products.
 Understandable.

-Well, sales isn’t a bad word, and the great salespeople know how to help customers not convince them.
+Well, sales isn’t a bad word, and great salespeople know how to help customers not convince them.

 Evolution of Sales